 Friends, I have a treat for you today.
 I just finished this DIY Modern End Table and it was so easy to build.
-The plans are coming soon, I just ran out of time trying getting the post published on time.
+I love it so much!

 It’s the middle of the month and that means it’s time for the At Home DIY Challenge.
 This month our theme was “make it cheaper than you can buy it.”
 I love that theme and it’s pretty much the driving force behind every DIY lover.
 That and just a passion for making stuff.